logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     # job2: lr=0.1 and dropout=0.7
     # job3: lr=0.3 and dropout=0.4
     # job4: lr=0.3 and dropout=0.7
-    root_tensorboard_logdir = tflauncher.launch(spark, grid_experiments_wrapper, args_dict_grid)
+    root_tensorboard_logdir = experiment.launch(spark, grid_experiments_wrapper, args_dict_grid)

 tensorboard
 ------------------------------
 Hops supports TensorBoard for all TensorFlow modes (Parallel experiments, TensorFlowOnSpark and Horovod).
-When the ``tflauncher.launch`` function is invoked, a TensorBoard server will be started and available for each job.
+When the ``experiment.launch`` function is invoked, a TensorBoard server will be started and available for each job.
 The *tensorboard* module provides a *logdir* method to get the log directory for summaries and checkpoints that are to be written to the TensorBoard.
 After each job is finished, the contents of the log directory will be placed in your HopsWorks project, under ``/Logs/TensorFlow/{appId}/{runId}/{hyperparameter}``.
 The directory name will correspond to the values of the hyperparameters for that particular job.
 The log directory could therefore be used to also write the final model or any other files that should be made available after execution is finished.
 Alternatively you can of course also write the model to any directory in your HopsWorks project.

-The *launch* function in *tflauncher* will return the directory in HopsFS, where each log directory is stored after execution is finished.
+The *launch* function in *experiment* will return the directory in HopsFS, where each log directory is stored after execution is finished.
 The *visualize* method in *tensorboard* takes this path as an argument, and will start a new TensorBoard containing all the log directories of the execution, which will provide an easy way to identify the best model.
 Using this method, it is also possible to visualize old runs by simply supplying the path to this log directory from old runs.

 ::